 2. Make Room in Your Budget for Savings

 Once you open your IRA, you can identify where your savings will come from.
 Reviewing your budget and your savings strategies will show you whether you need to move some money around or cut your spending in certain areas.
 You can make direct contributions to your retirement account or roll over an old employer-sponsored account.
 If you choose to roll over one of your plans, it’s a good idea to aim for a direct rollover so you don’t have to pay additional taxes or get hit with a penalty.

 3. Fund Your IRA

 After you’ve decided that you want to make saving a priority, you’ll need to think about how much you want to invest.
 The size of your contributions will depend on the amount you need to save in order to live comfortably once you stop working.
 But keep in mind that there are contribution limits.
-For 2015 and 2016, you can’t contribute more than $5,500 ($6,500 if you’re over the age of 49) or more than your total amount of taxable income if it falls below the IRS threshold.
+For 2023, you can contribute up to $6,500 ($7,500 if you’re 50 and older).

 Opening an IRA isn’t as intimidating as you might think it is.
 It’s an important step toward a secure future and it can help you build some serious wealth if you take the time to learn and follow best practices.
 Remember, the sooner you start saving, the better.

 - Finding a financial advisor doesn’t have to be hard.
 SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - Use SmartAsset’s investment calculator to see how your money could grow over the years.